The Definitive Guide to the Paleo Autoimmune Protocol (AIP)

 - Thinking You Only Need to Change Your Diet And Nothing Else.

 Most people think AIP (and Paleo) is just a diet.
 Stress, lack of sleep, and lack of exercise (or way too much exercise for some people) are huge components of AIP that many people miss – in fact, I’m really glad Sarah Ballantyne emphasizes these often forgotten components in her book!

 - Eating Allowed Foods that You’re Sensitive To.

 Even if a certain food is permitted on AIP, you might still be sensitive to it (e.g., coconut products).
 So, if you know or suspect there’s something else you should be avoiding, then just treat it as a “not allowed” food and reintroduce it after the elimination period.

 Paleo Autoimmune Protocol Food List

 I created an 11-page detailed food list PDF for AIP (plus a quick summary list).
 It’s easily printable and is great as a guide!
 (It’s just way too long to fit into this article.)
-So, Click here to have the list emailed to you.
+So, click here to have the list of allowed and not allowed foods on AIP emailed to you.